shydrummer/CMPM163Labs/lab4/README.md

-Lab 4 Questions:
+# Lab 4 Questions:

 a) x = floor(u * 8)

 b) y = floor( (1 - v) * 8)

-have floor function bounding the quations for a nd b since the pixelsmust be whole numbers
+have floor function bounding the equations for a and b since the pixels must be whole numbers

 c) (0.375 * 8) = 3
    (1 - 1.25) * 8 = 6